-To: Board of Commissioners Date: October 7, 2020
+To: Board of Commissioners

+Date: October 7, 2020

-Taylor Smiley Wolfe Subject: Authorize Fiscal Year 2021 Draft Director of Policy and Planning Moving to Work (MTW) Plan 503.802.8506 Resolution 20-10-01
+From: Taylor Smiley Wolfe Director of Policy and Planning 503.802.8506 subject: Authorize Fiscal Year 2021 Draft Moving to Work (MTW) Plan Resolution 20-10-01

 The Board of Commissioners is requested to authorize staff to submit the 22nd Year Moving to Work (MTW) Annual Plan to the Department of Housing and Urban Development.
 This plan corresponds to Home Forward's fiscal year 2021.